AdobeDocs/campaign.en/help/v8/dev/schemas.md

 The full list of attributes is available in the `<attribute>` element section in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/schema-reference/elements-attributes/attribute.html?lang=en#content-model).
 Here are some of the more commonly used attributes: **@advanced**, **@dataPolicy**, **@default**, **@desc**, **@enum**, **@expr**, **@label**, **@length**, **@name**, **@notNull**, **@required**, **@ref**, **@xml**, **@type**.

-:arrow_upper_right: For more information on each attribute, refer to the Attribute description in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/schema-reference/elements-attributes/schema-introduction.html?lang=en#configuring-campaign-classic).
+:[!DNL :arrow_upper_right:]: For more information on each attribute, refer to the Attribute description in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/schema-reference/elements-attributes/schema-introduction.html?lang=en#configuring-campaign-classic).

 ### Examples {#examples}